code-cy/spring-api-service/README.md

         ...
     ```
 - ### HashId Connector
-   Using this feacture to hide the resources ids to clinet.
+   Using this feacture is to hide the resources ids to clinet.
    We can use `HashId<Model, ID>` to `encode` and `decode` the ids.

    - In your model: